solo-io/dev-portal-starter/README.md

 These variables are required if this app is hosted in your mesh, behind a Gloo Platform `RouteTable` that uses an `ExtAuthPolicy` with an "oidcAuthorizationCode" config.
 In this configuration, your authorization server must be configured to use client id + secret authentication.
 The `ExtAuthPolicy` in this configuration will handle user sessions with a browser cookie.

-- `VITE_PORTAL_SERVER_URL` - This is the URL for the Gloo Platform Portal REST server.
-The default value is "/v1".
-If using the example `RouteTable` for this configuration, this should be set to "/portal-server/v1"
 - `VITE_APPLIED_OIDC_AUTH_CODE_CONFIG` - This must be set to "true" if using the "oidcAuthorizationCode" config.
 - `VITE_OIDC_AUTH_CODE_CONFIG_CALLBACK_PATH` - This is the "callbackPath" value of your "oidcAuthorizationCode" config.
 - `VITE_OIDC_AUTH_CODE_CONFIG_LOGOUT_PATH` - This is the "logoutPath" value of your "oidcAuthorizationCode" config.